 Conversion-focused design means cutting everything away and getting back to the core basics of a webpage.
 What’s the reason your visitor is on that page?
 Is it helping them to do something?
 Is it easy for them to take action – buying, downloading, reading, calling?

 Once that has been answered, then we layer on great design.
 But the look and feel the site has to serve the simple purpose of making your calls-to-action high profile items.
-Whatever you desire.

 So, what are innovative designs elements every fitness website should have?
-Fitness is a crowded space, meaning something needs to set fitness gurus apart from competition.
+Fitness is a crowded space, meaning something needs to set fitness gurus apart from their competition.

 Since many fitness disciplines are similar, site owners are down to two options: compete in price, or compete by virtue of information (articles) and aesthetics (design).
+(See our guide on what makes a website visually appealing.)

 2. Inspire with the Benefits